grafana/agent/docs/sources/shared/wal-data-retention.md

 interval at which truncations happen.
 A lower value leads to reduced memory usage, but also provides less resiliency to long outages.

-When a WAL clean-up starts, the lowest successfully sent timestamp is used to determine how much data is safe to remove from the WAL.
+When a WAL clean-up starts, the most recently successfully sent timestamp is used to determine how much data is safe to remove from the WAL.
 The `min_keepalive_time` or `min_wal_time` controls the minimum age of samples considered for removal.
 No samples more recent than `min_keepalive_time` are removed.
 The `max_keepalive_time` or `max_wal_time` controls the maximum age of